MingyuYang-Yale/BENG469/FA25/Lab0-Basic of HPC and OOD/README.md

 * **bigmem**: for jobs that have memory requirements other partitions can't handle.
 * **mpi**: for tightly-coupled parallel programs that make efficient use of multiple nodes.

-  ---
-## Interactive vs. Batch

-#### Interactive jobs:
-* For development, debugging, or interactive environments like R and Matlab
-* One or a few jobs at a time
-#### Batch jobs:
-* Non-interactive
-* Can run many jobs simultaneously
-* Usually your best choice for production computing

 **More information about Bouchet cluster, see** <a href="https://docs.ycrc.yale.edu/clusters/bouchet/">  **here** </a>

 ---